modalitysystems/modalitysoftware-docs/twa/Teamwork-Analytics-Report-Development-Process.md

 https://github.com/modalitysystems/modalitysoftware-docs/blob/master/twa/TWA-Data-Dictionary.md

-## Understanding how data is stored in Teamwork Analytics Performance
+## Understanding how data is stored and reported on in Teamwork Analytics Performance

 ### Data Schema

-The Data Schema is the store of basic data
+The Data Schema is the store of basic data.
+It is comprised of SQL Tables and SQL Views and the data, The backend development team design and maintain the data schema.
+The Data schema is subject to regular changes and optimisation.
+Reports do not directly access data from the Data Schema.

+Data Schema includes:

 **Call records** - All key fields from each call records, held for 35 days by default (configurable).
 Not all fields from JSON are held.